xgfone/snippet/snippet/docs/linux/program/raw-socket-ipv4.md

 There are several sources from which protocol numbers can be obtained:

 - Some protocol numbers are defined as constants by the API.
-POSIX defines IPPROTO_TCP, IPPROTO_UDP and IPPROTO_ICMP, and glibc defines many more.
+POSIX defines `IPPROTO_TCP`, `IPPROTO_UDP` and `IPPROTO_ICMP`, and glibc defines many more.
 - Protocol numbers can be looked up at run time by calling the function getprotobyname.
 - IANA maintains a [list of assigned protocol numbers](http://www.iana.org/assignments/protocol-numbers/protocol-numbers.xml).